Macroeconomics: Growth models

 Research in the economics of the determinants behind long-run economic growth has followed its own course.
 The Harrod-Domar model from the 1940s attempted to build a long-run growth model inspired by Keynesian demand-driven considerations.
 The Solow–Swan model worked out by Robert Solow and, independently, Trevor Swan in the 1950s achieved more long-lasting success, however, and is still today a common textbook model for explaining economic growth in the long-run.
 The model operates with a production function where national output is the product of two inputs: capital and labor.
 The Solow model assumes that labor and capital are used at constant rates without the fluctuations in unemployment and capital utilization commonly seen in business cycles.
-In this model, increases in output, i.e. economic growth, can only occur because of an increase in the capital stock, a larger population, or technological advancements that lead to higher productivity (total factor productivity).
-An increase in the savings rate leads to a temporary increase as the economy creates more capital, which adds to output.
-However, eventually the depreciation rate will limit the expansion of capital: savings will be used up replacing depreciated capital, and no savings will remain to pay for an additional expansion in capital.
-Solow's model suggests that economic growth in terms of output per capita depends solely on technological advances that enhance productivity.
+In this model, increases in output, i.e., economic growth, can only occur because of an increase in the capital stock, a larger population, or technological advancements that lead to higher productivity (total factor productivity).
+An increase in the savings rate leads to a temporary increase in output as the economy builds more capital.
+However, eventually the depreciation rate will limit capital expansion: savings will be used to replace depreciated capital, leaving none to pay for additional expansion.
+Solow's model suggests that economic growth, measured by output per capita, depends solely on technological advances that enhance productivity.
 The Solow model can be interpreted as a special case of the more general Ramsey growth model, where households' savings rates are not constant as in the Solow model, but derived from an explicit intertemporal utility function.

-In the 1980s and 1990s endogenous growth theory arose to challenge the neoclassical growth theory of Ramsey and Solow.
-This group of models explains economic growth through factors such as increasing returns to scale for capital and learning-by-doing that are endogenously determined instead of the exogenous technological improvement used to explain growth in Solow's model.
-Another type of endogenous growth models endogenized the process of technological progress by modelling research and development activities by profit-maximizing firms explicitly within the growth models themselves.
+In the 1980s and 1990s, endogenous growth theory arose to challenge the neoclassical growth theory of Ramsey and Solow.
+This group of models explains economic growth through factors such as increasing returns to scale in capital and learning-by-doing that are endogenously determined, rather than the exogenous technological improvement used to explain growth in Solow's model.
+Another type of endogenous growth model endogenizes technological progress by explicitly modelling research and development activities of profit-maximizing firms.